Myanmar to open insurance sector to foreigners in 2015

 “We need to give these local companies a chance to gain some experience in this business.
 And then, we will allow foreign investors to do insurance.
 I think it will happen around 2015,” Dr. Maung Maung Thein, deputy minister of finance and revenue, said on the sidelines of an investment forum in the nation’s capital.

-His comments come after the head of Prudential Plc (PRU.L), Britain’s leading insurer, expressed interest in Myanmar, and roughly a week after Myanmar’s government issued insurance licenses to 12 privately-owned domestic companies.
+His comments come after the head of Prudential Plc, Britain’s leading insurer, expressed interest in Myanmar, and roughly a week after Myanmar’s government issued insurance licenses to 12 privately-owned domestic companies.

 As Western economies slow and the developed economies in Asia become saturated, insurers are increasingly turning to Southeast Asia, drawn by its growing middle classes and lack of insurance policy holders.